 So, by all means, you should make sure if you are going to work with the right mentor.

-Do all Masters Program in Canada Require Contacting Supervisors Before Submitting Application?
+Do all Masters Program in Canada Require Contacting Supervisors Before Submitting an Application?

 Every department at Canadian universities has different admissions procedures.
 While some will expect you to connect with a potential supervisor prior to applying, others will assign a supervisor to you after you have been accepted.